acconeer/acconeer-python-exploration/docs/detectors/a121/presence_detector.rst

 :attr:`~acconeer.exptool.a121.algo.presence._detector.DetectorConfig.intra_enable`
 parameters.

-For slow motion detection, there is the possibility to use :attr:`~acconeer.exptool.a121.algo.presence._detector.DetectorConfig.inter_phase_boost` to increase sensitivity.
-This will increase detection for someone sitting still and breathing, even if the sensor is not placed in an optimal position.
-However, have in mind that it will increase detection of all slow moving objects.

 If a stable detection and fast loss of detection is important, for example when a person is leaving the sensor coverage, the :attr:`~acconeer.exptool.a121.algo.presence._detector.DetectorConfig.inter_frame_presence_timeout` functionality can be enabled.